KiaaMistress/kz_pawnshop/kz_pawnshop/README.md

 2. Ensure dependencies are installed:
 - QBCore
 - Ox Inventory
-- qb-target
+- QB Target
-- lib/ox_lib or lation_ui for notifications
+- ox_lib or lation_ui for notifications
 3. Add to your server.cfg:
 - ensure kz_pawnshop